aikatz/sketch-city/docs/labs/lab4.md

     }
   }
 ```
+The receiver part of this code checks for available radio and fetch it if it is available.
+After we’ve gotten the last payload, the receiver stops listening and sends back a signal so that the transmitter knowns that the information has been sent successfully.
+After that, the receiver starts listening again for new radio signals.

 ### Sending the entire maze wirelessly
 In order to send the entire maze wirelessly to the other Arduino, we needed to come up with a system to clearly identify the different states of each box in the grid.
 We then agreed that there were *four* possible states for a box to be in: unvisited, no wall (but visited), wall, and treasure presence.
 Since we only have four, we assigned the following values of type ```char``` to them: unvisited = 0; no wall = 1; wall = 2; treasure = 3.
 We will the explain how four possibilities is a wonderful number after all.
 To send an entire grid, we created a 5x5 "space" composed of the types described above.
 Of course, this will be adjusted by the day of the final competition where the grid is 4x5, but for the sake of this lab, we wanted to create a square structure for easy visibility and operation.
 Such 2-dimensional array of unsigned characters was used to send in a single payload; since the size of a ```char``` is 1 byte, we then are sending 25 bytes worth of information.
 The default size of a payload is 32 bytes, so we can safely send this information in a single payload.